 - Bow hunting is permitted on the property during the months of October and January, so extra care should be used during that time.
 Trails hours and access may also be restricted during that time.

 - Trail hours are from dawn until dusk.

 - A land use waiver form is required to be completed and turned in by each participant prior to trail use.
 You can download a copy of that form here, and print off as many copies as you need.
 Waivers must be turned in at the envelope drop box at the parking kiosk.

 - Permits may be purchased on our website using the PayPal buttons below, or by using the self-registration envelopes at the parking kiosk.
 Cash and check made out to the OOEC are accepted.
 All waiver forms and any on-site registration must be deposited in the yellow envelope box at the trailhead kiosk.

 - Hiking is available on all marked trails.
 There are four different colors of trail routes, and the white trails are connector trails between those routes.
 Plan your hike and follow the markers carefully.
-See our hiking trail map here.
+Download a PDF of our hiking trail map here.
+(8 MB)

 - Biking is available only on certain designated trails.
 See our biking trail map for those routes.
 Again, remain on designated trails only.

 - Alcohol, firearms, fireworks, open flames, and overnight use are all prohibited.